 - Before every new rotation, sit down and look at the CCFP 99 to remind yourself of learning objectives pertinent to the rotation.

 - Start thinking “practice management” during residency.
-For resources on this subject, the CMA website is a good place to start, and the Society of General Practitioners of BC (SGP) has a good website on MSP billing.
+For resources on this subject, the CMA website is a good place to start, and the BC Family Doctors website has information on MSP billing.

 Which organizations should I join?